Visit Sheppey website providing tourism listing information for Sheppey attractions, accommodation and events.

 The Sheppey Tourist Information Centre is hosted at Sheppey Community Media Centre, The Pavilion, Off Royal Road, Sheerness on Sea, ME12 1AY.
 It is also home to Sheppey FM 92.2 Community Radio, just one of the many amenities provided by Sheppey Matters on the Isle of Sheppey.

 Filming on the Isle of Sheppey - Visitors are encouraged to bring their cameras and capture many of the locations seen on the Big Screen such as Elmley Marshes, Swale Nature Reserve, Harty Ferry and Harty Church, The Swale and Sheerness Docks.
 Listings of all films shot on the Island can be found on the Kent Film Office website and include: Great Expectations, The Hide, Top Gear - The Sweeney.

-Top Places To Visit on The Isle of Sheppey
+A Selection of Just Some of the Places to Visit on The Isle of Sheppey

 Zoom in on the attractions and accommodation map below for locational awareness